-In accordance with the Airport Plan, CASA and Airservices Australia have been involved in the development of the preliminary airspace design, as presented in this Draft EIS.
-Following the exhibition of the Draft EIS and the finalisation of this EIS, Airservices Australia will be responsible for the detailed design and implementation of the airspace.
+In accordance with the Airport Plan, CASA and Airservices Australia have been involved in the development of the preliminary airspace design, as presented in the EIS.
+Following the finalisation of the EIS, Airservices Australia will be responsible for the detailed design and implementation of the airspace.
 Airservices Australia will seek the approval from OAR on the detailed design of the airspace architecture.

-The assessment by the OAR consider the advice of the Australian Minister for the Environment and Water provided under Section 160 of the EPBC Act, as well as the safety case that would be undertaken as part of the detailed design.
+The assessment by the OAR will consider the advice of the Australian Minister for the Environment and Water provided under Section 160 of the EPBC Act, as well as the safety case that would be undertaken as part of the detailed design.
 It is intended that the detailed airspace design as submitted to the OAR will be generally consistent with the preliminary design and assessment considered by the Australian Minister for the Environment and Water and their advice.
 Any significant differences may require an additional EPBC Act referral or assessment.